ycpoon/RISCV_5_Stage_Pipelined_Processor/README.md

-# RISC-V 5 Stage Pipeline In-Order Processor
+# RISC-V 5 Stage Pipelined In-Order Processor

 This is the repository for a 5-stage, pipelined, synthesizable, RISC-V processor.
 This pipeline supports a subset of RISC-V assembly instructions,